MattMacMaster/CSVChallenge/README.md

 ## About
-This project was a task given to me by a company as a challenge during the hiring process The concept of this project is to have 3 components working together to complete said task
+This project was a task given to me by a company as a challenge during the hiring process.
+The concept of this project is to have 3 components working together to complete said task.

 The task being have a csv file of pricing data written to a database and have the frontend actively reading from the database and updating a graphic to view the information